Pilsley Church of England School

 Pilsley Village School was built in 1849, at a cost of £513, to a design by Paxton; there is a date stone above the entrance door.
 The school could accommodate 122 pupils who would have sat in rows on benches and a single fireplace provided any warmth in the main classroom.
 Underneath the school was another classroom.

 The clock on the gable end is by J. Smith and Sons of Derby.
 The left plaque on the gable end wall reads "1914 - 1918.
-This clock erected in grateful recognition of the men of this village who fought in the Great War and in affectionate remembrance of those who laid down their lives, Allan Bowering, Harry Brunby, John Fearnley, George Edward Siddall M.M" It is interesting that until this date the Bowering family who can trace their lineage back to the 17th century spelt thir name Bowring.
+This clock was erected in grateful recognition of the men of this village who fought in the Great War and in affectionate remembrance of those who laid down their lives, Alan Bowering, Harry Brumby, John Fearnley, George Edward Siddall M.M" It is interesting that until this date the Bowering family who can trace their lineage back to the 17th century spelt their name Bowring.

 In 1945, there was a remembrance service for those that served and died in the Second World War and a dedication of the War Memorial.
 Five men are named: Gordon Bowering, William Stone, Sydney Lord, Cyril Thomas Neave and George Allen Howard.
 The 10th Duke of Devonshire led the dedication and the service was conducted by Reverend Hardy.
 Among the choristers were Eric and Archie Oliver.
 This must have been a very poignant service for the Duke and Duchess as they had lost their eldest son in the war.